-Areas galactina, the galactic tiger moth, is one of the most beautiful species of tiger moth that I have bred in my career.
+Areas galactina, the milky tiger moth, is one of the most beautiful species of tiger moth that I have bred in my career.
 It is also one of the biggest.
 It is found in tropical and subtropical Asia and has been recorded in India, China, Taiwan, Phillipines, Vietnam, Malaysia, Nepal, Bhutan and Indonesia.
 Despite their large distribution, the insect is not very commonly encountered.
 Interestingly, over 10 subspecies have been described – and each of them is slightly different in colouration and appearance.
 Depending on their geographical origin, these moths can look quite different from eachother, despite being considered the same species.

 Areas galactina seems to live in mountainous habitats and is often recorded around 900m to 2000m.
 Here they seem to be able to cope with cooler temperatures and high humidity.
 They appear to have one generation in most localities; cocoons take about one year to hatch as they overwinter and diapause.
 Adults seem to hatch in spring and are recorded from April to June, depending on the locality and subspecies.
 What kind of plants they prefer to feed on in the wild remains unclear – however in captivity it becomes evident they are very polyphagous and willing to eat a large variety of plants.
 Foraging on greater variety of low growing herbaceous plants is a typical feeding strategy for some Arctiinae species and it can be assumed Areas galactina does the same.

 - Rearing difficulty: 4.5/10 (From egg to pupa)

 - Pairing difficulty: 7.5/10 (Archieving copulations)